 The mission of the Center for Research on Women with Disabilities is to promote, develop, and disseminate information to improve the health and expand the life choices of women with disabilities.

-Click here to download this easy-to-read booklet, produced by the ICCP (International Campaign for Cures for spinal cord injury Paralysis), for people with spinal cord injury, their families, friends and caregivers.
+Click here to download the easy-to-read, version 2 of the booklet, available through ICORD (International Collaboration on Repair Discoveries), for people with spinal cord injury, their families, friends and caregivers.
 You can also visit the following link to Download Questions to Ask / Summary.